meteoinfo/MeteoInfoDoc/docs/meteoinfolab/userguide/arrays.rst

           [3.0, 4.0]])

 Another way to create a matrix is to use a function, such as ``ones``, ``zeros``, or ``rand``.
-For example, create a 5-by-1 column vector of zeros.
+For example, create a 5 element vector of zeros.

 ::